gcolegonzales/Labs-Sprint-Challenge-1.2-Plan-and-Evaluate/README.md

 You have three hours to complete this challenge.
 Plan your time accordingly.

-## Entries This Week
+## Entries This Sprint

 Please respond to the following prompts to demonstrate your understanding of product vision planning sessions.

-Edit the `answers.txt` to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by Team Lead.
+Please submit your response to your `Google Drive` folder you created in your during your first sprint of labs.

 ### Prompt 1: Decision Defense